Prosecution: A Workshop for Practitioners and Researchers

 - The response of local-level criminal justice actors to imposed higher-level policies

 The goal of this workshop is to showcase recent contributions that enhance our understanding of endogenous rules within legal institutions.
 By design, we want the workshop to be interdisciplinary and open to any methodological approach.
-Submit your abstract/paper or register for the event by simply emailing email@example.com.
+You can find out more information about the workshop and program here.
+If you would like to attend or have questions, please contact us at computationaljusticelab@gmail.

 This year marks the tenth anniversary of Elinor Ostrom receiving the Nobel Prize in economics, along with Oliver E. Williamson, “for her analysis of economic governance, especially the commons.”
 In her work, Ostrom demonstrated, contrary to conventional thinking, that communities can self-organize.
 Examining dozens of real-world arrangements, Ostrom showed how diverse organizations and rules devised by community members help them avoid tragic outcomes without any regulation by state authorities or privatization.
 Her findings from the field and laboratory experiments challenged the core assumptions of microeconomics, as well as those of political economists.
 Moreover, this work has been seminal in generating new, innovative research.
 The aim of this special issue is to highlight advancements in spontaneous order and governance.
 We invite submissions that investigate the existence of multiple forms of governance for collective action from a behavioral perspective (empirically or theoretically).
 We particularly welcome original experimental work that takes a comparative perspective on self-governance.
 The special issue will appear in Constitutional Political Economy.